The Queen’s Birthday

-Her Majesty The Queen was born on 21 April 1926.
-She was the first child of The Duke and Duchess of York, who later became King George VI and Queen Elizabeth.
+Queen Elizabeth II was born on 21st April 1926.
+She was the first child of The Duke and Duchess of York, who later became George VI and Queen Elizabeth.

-Christened Elizabeth Alexandra Mary in the private chapel at Buckingham Palace, Princess Elizabeth spent much of her early years enjoying a quiet family life with her parents and sister Princess Margaret.
+She was christened Elizabeth Alexandra Mary in the private chapel at Buckingham Palace.
+The young princess spent most of her early years enjoying a quiet family life with her parents and her sister, Princess Margaret.

-After the massed bands have performed a musical ‘troop’, the escorted Regimental Colour is carried down the ranks.
+After the massed bands have performed a musical ‘troop,’ the regimental colour, or flag, is carried down the ranks of troops.